 Some shippers are reticent to commit to more than a two-year contract.
 Why?
 They may not know where the business will be in two years.
 Or, they believe that frequent contract renegotiation and bid processes sustain their leverage to negotiate costs down.
 This latter view relegates logistics services to commodity status.
-Strategic relationships benefit from longer-term agreements because they give 3PLs the ability to THINK BIG.
+Strategic relationships benefit from longer-term agreements because they give 3PLs the ability to offer up proactive logistics strategies.
 To consider breakthrough strategies involving technology and automation that could literally transform your operation.

 6. Assign the appropriate resources to manage the relationship.

 Ernst & Young, in a business briefing on outsourcing, stated that “a common failure of outsourcing companies is insufficient resources and rigor dedicated to communication, change management and performance management.”
 While logistics outsourcing relieves the shipper of the daily burden of logistics execution, it actually adds management requirements in other areas.

 To prepare for this new management challenge, you must first define the requirements of a 3PL relationship manager in your business (your 3PL can help with this definition).
 Then assign someone to this role, either in a dedicated capacity or as a key part of the overall job.
 Most 3PLs prefer one “go to” person, versus a different customer team in every facility.
 Great things are possible through the right partnership, but 3PLs must work with you, not for you, to accomplish them.

 7. Define the structure for regular communication.